zhouyou-gu/scneugm-wi-fi/README.md

 ## Recommended Development Setup

 Clone the repo and its submodule; Install the dependency; Open the repo using vscode, where [.vscode](.vscode) contains the python path configurations, so the scripts can be simply clicked to be run.
-Note that on MAC OS, the env parameters still need to be exported as above when compiling the NS-3.
+Note that on MAC OS, the env parameters still need to be exported in the vscode terminal as mentioned above when compiling the NS-3.